Prologue

 “No.”

 Luke’s fingers dance along my waist, attempting to tickle me into another answer.
-All I can think about is how much I want his fingers to dip lower.
+I want his fingers to dip lower.

 “Fine,” I admit.
 “I may be a bit tipsy.”